hongyi-zhao/ariadne/README.md

 2. Extract either the path or command
 3. Filtering by current path
 4. Filter out duplicate commands
+5. Filter by exit status 0
-5. Hide/show date, command, path fields in search output
+6. Hide/show date, command, path fields in search output
-6. Stack previous commands and save to a script (rerun.sh)
+7. Stack previous commands and save to a script (rerun.sh)

 This makes it easy to copy and paste commands in a new project directory based on a similar older project.
 This is hopefully handy for those running scientific software in the unix world (and who derive little joy from memorizing the relevant incantations and arcana)